JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 A Kotlin source set is a collection of Kotlin sources, along with their resources, dependencies, and language settings, which may take part in Kotlin compilations of one or more [targets](#setting-up-targets).

-A source set is not bound to be platform-specific or "shared"; what it's allowed to content depends on its usage: a source set added to multiple compilations is limited to the common language features and dependencies, while a source set that is only used by a single target can have platform-specific dependencies, and it's code may use language features specific to that target's platform.
+A source set is not bound to be platform-specific or "shared"; what it's allowed to contain depends on its usage: a source set added to multiple compilations is limited to the common language features and dependencies, while a source set that is only used by a single target can have platform-specific dependencies, and its code may use language features specific to that target's platform.

 Some source sets are created and configured by default: `commonMain`, `commonTest`, and the default source sets for the compilations.
 See [Default Project Layout](#default-project-layout).